 A compound bow is a pretty modern standard for the bow.
 It is known for its levering system that consists of pulleys, and cables that are used to bend and contract the limbs in order to make the shot.
 In most games nowadays, it is the one that is in use, being useful for target practice and recreational hunting.
-The pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.
+Whatever type of bow you used (either cruzer lite or cruzer G2 ) the pulley/cam system grants the user a mechanical advantage, and so the limbs of a compound bow are much stiffer than those of a recurve bow or longbow.

-The first good thing you can do for your bow, is to keep it well tuned.
-Find your measurement so make sure you know your exact draw length, and figure out a draw weight that works for you and adjust it so that it fits you and your bow exactly.
+The first good thing you can do for your bow is to keep it well tuned.
+Find your measurement so make sure you know your exact draw length, and figure out a draw weight that works for you and adjusts it so that it fits you and your bow exactly.

 Always makes sure that the bolts that attach the limbs on your compound are not at all loose, if they feel loose go take it to a bow technician as soon as you can to avoid further damage.
 Make sure all the accessories – cable guard and quiver attachment are all secure and tight and damage or wear marks are at a minimum.
 If you’re seeing a part with a lot of wear, chances are you should probably get it changed.